 - A very clear definition of what you want - you have set boundaries for your magic zone and understand what your businesses’ sweet spot is.

 I think those are all the tools that help us get stronger strategically.
-If we generally start recognizing that those operations are basically now table stakes and that the true vacation rental managers of the future - those who are going to really excel in 2022 - are the ones who are creating strategically different models and are positioned correctly to ride this whole new wave.
+Operational efficiency is now the baseline to compete in this industry.
+Those who are really going to excel in 2022 are the ones creating strategically sound models and are positioned correctly to differentiate their business.

 For more information regarding Breezeway's partnership with Unlocked, visit VRMB, and stay tuned for Matt's Season 7 recap episode!